sethuramanio/sethuramanio/README.md

 - 🤝 I’m happy to mentor students with **Career Guidance and Research projects to the best of my Knowledge.**

-- 📝 I regularly write articles on [https://sethuramantv001.medium.com/](https://sethuramantv001.medium.com/)
+- 📝 Sometimes I write my thoughts on [https://sethuramantv001.medium.com/](https://sethuramantv001.medium.com/)

-- 📫 How to reach me **sethuramantv001@gmail.com**
+- 🔭 I am currently working with IIT Madras- RBCDSAI(On Deep Generative Modelling) , PathCheck Foundation (epidemiological Modelling) , University of Cambridge (Andreas Bender Lab).

+- 🌱 I previously worked in the project **Reality Aware Networks** funded by National Science Foundation( **NSF**) .
+Feel free check out the Project webpage [here](https://ashwinashok.github.io/realityawarenetworks/)

+- 📫 I am always intrested to talk to new people and learn from them , teach them what I know and work with them collaboratively.
+You can feel free to reach out to me on **sethuramantv001@gmail.com**

 - ⚡ Fun fact **I love to play cricket.
 It was my crazy childhood dream to become a cricketer.**